 For all the latest deals, guides and loopholes simply sign up today – it's spam-free!

-The main idea with easy-access accounts is that you pay cash into them, they pay you interest while the money's in the account and you can withdraw whenever you want – especially useful if you'll need to dip in to them to meet the ongoing financial challenges.
+The main idea with easy-access accounts is that you pay cash into them, they pay you interest while the money's in the account and you can withdraw whenever you want – especially useful if you'll need to dip into them regularly to meet the ongoing cost of living crisis.

 /igd-mseanalysis.png.rendition.320.320.png)